-The Council runs a Member Development Programme, focussed on the period following local elections, which ensures that all Councillors have access to the training and development opportunities they need to fulfil their responsibilities to the local community and provide clear leadership and effective scrutiny of local Council functions.
-The development needs of senior officers are the responsibility of the Head of Personnel and Development and the Monitoring Officer who are aware of their statutory duties and stay abreast any changes in relevant legislation.
+The Council runs a Member Development Programme, focussed heavily initially on the period following local elections, which ensures that all Councillors have access to the training and development opportunities they need to fulfil their responsibilities to the local community and provide clear leadership and effective scrutiny of local Council functions.
+There is an ongoing programme of learning development available for councillors every year, inclusive of regular all member briefings.
+The development needs of senior officers are the responsibility of the Head of Human Resources and the Monitoring Officer who are aware of their statutory duties and stay abreast any changes in relevant legislation.
 At the start of the financial year the Chief Executive defines objectives for each of the Executive Directors which are then cascaded to officers throughout the organisation through the Performance Evaluation Scheme.